 “The shortcut is not wrong per se, but the association is unexpected and not transparent.
 And that could lead to an inappropriate diagnosis,” DeGrave said.

-Shortcut learning is less robust than genuine medical pathology and usually means the model will not generalise well outside of the original setting, the researchers said.
+Shortcut learning is less robust than genuine medical pathology and usually means the model will not generalize well outside of the original setting, the researchers said.

 Combining lack of robustness with the typical opacity of AI decision-making can make these AI models prone to a condition known as “worst-case confounding,” owing to the lack of training data available for such a new disease.

-This scenario increased the likelihood that the models would rely on shortcuts rather than learning the underlying pathology of the disease from the training data, the researchers noted.
+The researchers noted that this scenario increased the likelihood that the models would rely on shortcuts rather than learning the disease’s underlying pathology from the training data.